Birmingham Funeral Home Attorney

 Fraud, Deception and Taking Advantage?

-Who brings the claim?
+Who brings the funeral home or burial negligence claim?

 What if I signed an arbitration agreement?

 It is not uncommon for morticians, burial companies, crematoriums and funeral parlors to require the family to sign certain papers associated with the whole process of disposing of the body and handling the funeral ceremony.
 Usually, the documents will contain arbitration clauses that purport to release any right to bring a lawsuit for mistakes.
 While these clauses can sometimes be enforced, our firm has handled multiple cases where these arbitration provisions are ruled to be invalid.
+Additionally, the arbitration agreement can usually only be enforced against the family member who signed it, not others who may be entitled to bring a claim.